61pete/Esp32-Internet-Radio/README.md

 <h2>Overview</h2>

-This project is an ESP32 Internet Radio inspired by the excellent work of educ8s.tv.
-Unlike traditional radios, which receive radio waves from the air, an internet radio streams radio stations via websites.
+This project is an ESP32 Internet Radio inspired by the excellent work of <a href="https://educ8s.tv/esp32-internet-radio/#google_vignette">educ8s.tv.</a> Unlike traditional radios, which receive radio waves from the air, an internet radio streams radio stations via websites.
 It connects to the internet through a microcontroller, retrieves data from streaming websites, decodes it into audio signals using an MP3 decoder, amplifies the signals, and then plays them through a speaker.

 This repository includes the code and instructions for building your own internet radio using an ESP32 microcontroller.